mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-03-03-jee-chasles-portrait.md

 image:
   feature: paperfaces-jee-chasles-lg.jpg
   thumb: paperfaces-jee-chasles-150.jpg
-tags: [portrait, illustration, paper by 53, black and white, Sktchy, tattoo]
+tags: [portrait, illustration, Paper by 53, black and white, Sktchy, tattoo]
 ---

 PaperFaces portrait of a [Jee Chasles](http://sktchy.com/qCk1i) inspired by a photograph on Sktchy.